Distributional GFlowNets with Quantile Flows: Missing Details about Methodology

 \subsection{Proposition~\ref{prop:sample_prop_to_expected_reward}}

 \begin{proof} For flow matching algorithm, the reward matching training loss in practice is on the log scale:

-Now that the reward function is stochastic, and since the assumption presumes that we have infinite compute resource and neural network capacity, the property of square loss would let the log of in-flow to learn to fit the expectation of the log reward $\E[\log R(x)]$ (it is the optimum in this minimization problem).
+\rebuttal{By assuming sufficiently large capacity and sufficiently much computation resource, we assume the obtained GFlowNet can sample correctly with probability proportional to the given reward.} Now that the reward function is stochastic, and since the assumption presumes that we have infinite compute resource and neural network capacity, the property of square loss would let the log of in-flow to learn to fit the expectation of the log reward $\E[\log R(x)]$ (it is the optimum in this minimization problem).
 This makes the optimization to have the same optimal solution as minimizing $\left(\log \sum_{(\s\to\x)\in\A} F(\s\to\x) - \E\left[\log R(\x)\right]\right)^2$.
 According to the property of flow matching algorithm~\citep[Proposition 3]{Bengio2021FlowNB}, the GFlowNet would learn to sample with probability proportional to the reward defined by $\exp\left(\E[\log R(\x)]\right)$.

 For trajectory balance algorithm, since the loss could be written as

 with the same reasoning we know that it is equivalent to minimizing $\left(\log \frac{P_F(\tau)}{P_B(\tau|\x)} - \E\left[\log R(\x)\right]\right)^2$.
 According to the property of TB algorithm~\citep[Proposition 1]{Malkin2022TrajectoryBI}, the GFlowNet would learn to sample with probability proportional to the reward defined by $\exp\left(\E[\log R(\x)]\right)$.
 The same ratiocination could be made for the detailed balance algorithm~\citep{Bengio2021GFlowNetF}.